-- 1. To gain an understanding of the capabilities and limitations of our perceptual experiences; - 2.
+- 1. To understand the capabilities and limitations of our perceptual experiences; - 2.
 To sharpen your ability to critically evaluate theories of perception in light of the results of experiments; - 3.
 To gain practical skills in the use of computers for designing experiments, for analyzing and graphing data, and for preparing written research reports.